Aayush9029/Authomator/README.md

 > The attacker needs first get access to the computer 💻
 >
 > Then need to know code for each of the passwords saved on the data.json file; *yes each password can have seperate key* 🔐
+> This is one extra layer of extra security compared to env variables.

 > ## Security